 2.2 Main Features of Disk Drill

-Disk Drill is, first and foremost, a powerful data recovery application that can be used to recover over 400 file formats from all storage devices supported by macOS.
+Disk Drill is, first and foremost, a powerful data recovery application that can be used to recover over 400 file formats from all storage devices supported by macOS, including deleted photos, text documents, various multimedia files, and more.
+The latest version of Disk Drill is fully compatible with M1/M2 Macs running macOS Ventura, and it supports the recovery of iOS/iPadOS 16+.

-It boasts multiple powerful recovery algorithms that address different data loss scenarios, but you never have to worry about how they work because Disk Drill hides all the complexity that goes into the recovery of permanently deleted files behind its polished user interface.
+It boasts multiple powerful recovery algorithms that address different data loss scenarios, but you never have to worry about how they work because Disk Drill hides all the complexity that goes into the recovery of permanently deleted files behind its polished user interface with Dark Mode support.

 Besides data recovery capabilities, Disk Drill comes with several free disk tools to help you avoid data loss and take care of your storage devices:

-- 💿 macOS Installer: Disk Drill 4 allows you to create your own emergency USB flash drive with macOS.
+- 💿 macOS Installer: Disk Drill 5 allows you to create your own emergency USB flash drive with macOS to help you recover data on Macs that refuse to boot properly.
+You can download any version of macOS directly from within the application.

 - 🕒 Byte-to-Byte Backup: This handy backup feature can create a full backup of any storage device to recover even from the most catastrophic cases of data loss.

-- ✨ Mac Cleanup: With this feature, you can get rid of unnecessary files that are taking up valuable storage space.
+- ✨ Clean Up: With this feature, you can get rid of unnecessary files that are taking up valuable storage space.

-- 📄 Duplicate Finder: As its name suggests, the purpose of the Duplicate Finder feature is to locate duplicate files and get rid of them in one fell swoop.
+- 📄 Find Duplicates: As its name suggests, the purpose of the Duplicate Finder feature is to locate duplicate files and get rid of them in one fell swoop.

-- 🚮 Data Shredder: If you have a highly sensitive file, then you Data Shredder can help you delete it in such a way that it’s recovery won’t be possible—not even with Disk Drill.
+- 🚮 Data Shredder: If you have a highly sensitive file, then Data Shredder can help you delete it in such a way that its recovery won’t be possible—not even with Disk Drill.

-- 📝 Free Space Eraser: Empty space isn’t as empty as it may seem.
+- 📝 Erase Free Space: Empty space isn’t as empty as it may seem.
 It often hides previously deleted files, and these files can be recovered using the right data recovery software, such as Disk Drill.
 The Free Space Eraser feature can increase your privacy by wiping overwriting free space.

-- 💊 Disk Health Monitoring: This S.M.A.R.T. disk monitoring utility can help you detect a failing hard drive before it actually fails, giving you enough time to back up your data and buy a new storage device.
+- 💊 S.M.A.R.T.
+Monitoring: This S.M.A.R.T. disk monitoring utility can help you detect a failing hard drive before it actually fails, giving you enough time to back up your data and buy a new storage device.
+The latest version of Disk Drill has introduced support for keyboard navigation and clipboard integration.

 Yes, Disk Drill can really recover permanently deleted files that macOS can’t see anymore.
 However, you shouldn’t expect it to perform miracles.